raspberrypilearning/sensing-science/lesson-1/lesson.md

 ##The Data Logger

-- To access the resources for this investigation, open a LXTerminal and type: `sudo python3 rates.py`
+- To access the resources for this investigation, open LXTerminal and type `sudo python3 rates.py`

 ##Measuring